JetBrains/rider-efcore/README.md

 #### About branching

-This project uses modified version of **trunk-based git strategy**.
+This project uses customized git strategy.

-- `develop` branch play main development branch role.
-When creating any feature or bugfix, please make your branch from `develop`.

-- `master` branch stands for stable releases. `develop` branch will be merged into it before every release.
-- `eap` branch stands for EAP release. `develop` branch will be also merged into it before every release (if EAP build of Rider is available to use)
+Each `release/*` branch plays main development branch role for specific release.

+For example, `release/222` means that branch is related to `222.*` release cycle for `2022.2` Rider version.

 ### See also